KonnexionsGmbH/db_seeder/README.md

 An interesting side effect of working with **`DBSeeder`** is the ability to compare the performance of test data generation (`INSERT`) between the databases (e.g. Version 2.9.0 Windows 10):

 ![](.README_images/Company_2.9.0_win10.png)

-For the RDBMS MySQL, Oracle, PostgreSQL and SQL Server the JDBC driver from trino can optionally be used instead of the original JDBC driver.
-The prerequisite for this is that trino is either installed locally (Linux) or is available as a Docker container (Linux and Windows).
-Details can be found here: [6. trino](#trino).

 [//]: # (===========================================================================================)